BSO

 Bob Weir and Phil Lesh of the real Grateful Dead were at UMass this week.
 Here the t-shirts are prepared for consumption by the rabid fans.

-Can this old man really be Bobby Weird the Kozmik Kid?
+Can this elderly man really be Bobby Weird the Kozmik Kid?

 It's probably best that Jerry Garcia died young, or he'd probably be playing in a wheelchair by now.